GregoryAlbarian/DowJonesDividendAnalysis/README.md

 # DowJonesDividendAnalysis
-The purpose of the data being analyzed is to find a relationship between a dividend and a volume of each particular stock.
-I am using the Dow Jones Industrial Average (DOW) because it is considered a good representation of hte entire US stock market.
+The purpose of the data being analyzed is to find a relationship between a dividend and the average volume of each particular stock.
+I am using the Dow Jones Industrial Average (DOW) because it is considered a good representation of the entire US stock market.

 Dividend is the amount that a stocks pays the investor for holding it.
 The dividend can change over time.
 The volume is the amount of times the stock is bought or sold on a given day.

-In this program, I am surprised to see that stocks with higher dividends are traded more often.
-This is because higher dividend stocks can be looked at as a safer investment.
-This is because some retired individuals can use the dividends they normally get for their expenses.
+In this program, I am surprised to see that most stock stay close to smoothed trendline.
+The smoothed line seems mainly flat.
+This is surprising because companies usually pay dividends to get investors interest or to keep people from selling their shares.

 The stock volumes I found on Kaggle and I got the dividend by web scraping.
 click [here](https://www.kaggle.com/timoboz/stock-data-dow-jones?select=AAPL.csv) to go to that page on Kaggle
 click [here](https://www.reinisfischer.com/dow-jones-companies-yield-2018) to go to the webpage I web scraped

 __This program needs an internet connection to run because there is web scraping involved.__